What Kind of Website Do You Need?

 - Contact Page: This page tells customers how best to contact you.
 Many sites feature contact forms, but you also should give customers direct ways to reach you.
 In addition, you may choose to include your hours of operation and business address on this page.

 You should find it fairly easy to create your site’s Home, About, and Contact pages on your own.
-If you need some inspiration, just look at any website you admire and see what they feature on these types of pages.
+If you need some inspiration, check out these beautiful websites built with GoDaddy.

 On the topic of lowering liability and protecting your business, if you haven’t started a limited liability company (LLC) for your business yet, check out our guide on How To Form an LLC in any state.